HamoCorp/ResoniteHeartRate/README.md

 ![2024-04-03 19 44 58](https://github.com/HamoCorp/ResoniteHeartRate/assets/43244781/e7d6ca43-ec45-4a89-962d-367484a8f901)

+## Future features
+I want to add support for hyperate as well although coincidently as I started working on this mod Froox posted [github issue](https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/1538) about adding native heart rate to the Resonite so this mod might soon be unnecessary.

 ## Problems
 if the heart rate stops updating try respawning.
+There's a few bugs with it randomly stopping that I have to work out. somehow 😕